dpmanoj/fraud-detection-1/README.md

 			"node2": 2,
 		}

-If everthing is correct your should see the response like this:
+If everything is correct your should see the response like this:

 	    {
 			"is_same_network": true